Apple just unveiled cheaper App Store subscriptions — here's how they work

 - ▪Apple's new subscription model requires a 12-month commitment in exchange for potentially lower monthly rates.

-- ▪Subscribers will receive renewal reminders via email and push notifications and can cancel at any time.
+- ▪Users will receive renewal reminders and can cancel at any time, though missing the window may result in automatic renewal.

-- ▪The feature is not launching in the U.S. immediately due to Apple's unresolved legal battle with Epic Games over App Store fees.
+- ▪The feature is not launching in the U.S. immediately due to the unresolved legal battle with Epic Games.

 Opening excerpt (first ~120 words) tap to expand